7 Must-Haves in Your Carry-On for Airplane Travel with Toddlers

 3. Simple Fidget Toys

-Go for medium-sized silicone or fabric fidget items (slides, poppers).
+Go for medium-sized silicone or fabric fidget items (books with zippers and clips, poppers).
 Suction-based toys can stick to trays and airplane windows while magnetic connectors have a less chance of falling to the floor.
-Easy to pack, no batteries required and super silent.
+Easy to pack, no batteries required and completely silent.

-Mom win: Keeps little fingers busy without losing bits mid-flight.
+Mom win: Keeps little fingers busy without losing little pieces mid-flight.

 4. Magnetic Drawing Board

 Another must-have for kids who love the magic of drawing without the mess.
-Airline-safe, mess-free and all-in-one which means to loose pens or markers to fall through the seats.
-Our family loves the attached doodle books from these ones on Amazon.
+Airline-safe and mess-free which means no loose pens or markers to fall through the seats.
+Steer clear of the cheaper brands with the removable ‘pen’, once lost its gone to the abyss.
+Our family loves these ones from Amazon: https://amzn.to/44XCawg

 Mom win: Sometimes it’s just nice to only have to grab ONE thing from your bag to last an ENTIRE flight.
 This is it, mamas.